hubblec4/mpvMatroska/README.md

 ## mpvMatroska features

-- Automatic switching of version and chapter names when the audio or subtitle track is changed
+- Automatic switching of edition and chapter names when the audio or subtitle track is changed
 - Improved title display: the current edition name is appended to the file name
 - Correct edition list: the standard short-cut "E" is processed internally using its own switching method